 Career Change from Bank Relationship Manager to Fintech Product Manager: ATS Resume Guide

 Bank relationship managers bring deep financial services knowledge, client needs understanding, and regulatory awareness that fintech product teams need.
 However, ATS systems at fintech companies screen for agile methodology, technical product development, and startup culture keywords that traditional banking resumes lack.
 This guide covers how to reposition banking expertise for fintech product roles.
+New to ATS optimization?
+Start with our Ultimate ATS Guide.

 Expected ATS Score Impact